amulog/amulog/README.rst

 ::

     @inproceedings{Kobayashi_CNSM2020,
-      author = {Kobayashi, Satoru and Yamashiro, Yuya and Otomo, Kazuki and Fukuda, Kensuke and Esaki, Hiroshi}, booktitle = {Proceedings of the 16th International Conference on Network and Service Management (CNSM'20)}, title = {amulog: A General Log Analysis Framework for Diverse Template Generation Methods}, pages={1-5},
+      author = {Kobayashi, Satoru and Yamashiro, Yuya and Otomo, Kazuki and Fukuda, Kensuke}, booktitle = {Proceedings of the 16th International Conference on Network and Service Management (CNSM'20)}, title = {amulog: A General Log Analysis Framework for Diverse Template Generation Methods}, pages={1-5},